Rapidisimo/Rapidisimo/README.md

 ### Hi there 👋

-I'm Josué Rodriguez, a creative frontend developer.
+Hello!
+I'm Josué Rodriguez, a front-end developer.

-I'll be back later to fill this out more!
+I love to approach things with both creativity and logic, but most of all, with an open mind.